 The region of Veneto boasts over 2,000 villas or summer residences of antiquity, of which many draw inspiration from the architecture of the villas designed by Andrea Palladio.

 For most architects their first project is perhaps an extension to a pre-existing structure or a second-home hidden away in the countryside.
-The sheer size of Villa Godi and its prominent position on the hills provided quite a challenge to the young architect.
+The sheer size of the Villa Godi and its prominent position on the hills provided quite a challenge to the young architect.

-La Malcontenta, famous for its legend and awe-inspiring portico, and Villa Barbaro for its frescoes are the most visited of these Villas.
-It's probably Villa Emo the highlight for most people touring the Palladian Villas.It's the only surviving Palladian Villa that truly and completely reflects the ideals of Andrea Palladio.
+Although, the Villa Malcontenta famous for its legend and awe-inspiring portico and the Villa Barbaro for its frescoes are the most visited of these Villas.
+It's probably the Villa Emo that is the highlight for most people touring the Palladian Villas.It's the only surviving Palladian Villa that truly reflects a 100% the ideals of Andrea Palladio.
 The plan and design of the Villa was executed to the exact specifications of Andrea Palladio.
-His other villa designs went through major changes and compromises before being built, whereas this particular building is of pure Palladio.
+His other villa designs went through major changes and compromise before being built, whereas this particular building is pure Palladio.